Jovan Rašković: Death and legacy

 Rašković died in Belgrade from a heart attack on 28 July 1992 at the age of 63.
+Bosnian Serb leader Radovan Karadžić, who was a friend and colleague, considered Rašković to be "his main role model and inspiration."

 He is interred in the Alley of Distinguished Citizens in the Belgrade New Cemetery.

-Streets in Trebinje, Prijedor, Banja Luka and Novi Banovci are named in his honor.
+In addition, there are streets in Trebinje, Prijedor, Banja Luka and Novi Banovci named in his honor as well.